Administrative hearings must be requested within 30 days or suspension is automatic. We file immediately and fight both cases. Keep driving—call now.

 The key phrase in the law is “less safe to drive.”
 Just because you took medication doesn’t mean you’re guilty.
 We may work with experts to show that therapeutic levels of prescribed medications don’t automatically equal impairment or that you were a less safe operator of your vehicle.

 If you’re arrested for DUI with a child under 14 in the car, you’re facing a separate charge of child endangerment.
+A DUI with a child passenger can result in felony charges on top of the DUI itself.
 This isn’t just an add-on—it’s a separate crime that can include:

 These cases require delicate handling.
 We fight the DUI to protect you from criminal consequences while being mindful of how the case could affect your family situation.